 Step 2: Tie the Tow Rope Securely

-On the boat’s end where the tow rope is securely placed, make a slip knot.
+Make a slip knot on the boat’s end where the tow rope is securely placed.
 The bar should be stable to keep the cord from always moving while driving.
 On the tube’s end, hook up the tow rope properly.

-There is a variation of the rope handles for each line, so you should make sure to follow the manufacturers’ recommendations beforehand.
+There is a variation of the rope handles for each line, so you should follow the manufacturers’ recommendations beforehand.
 Inspect both ends before riding.

-The rope should have no knots, sun damages, nor any signs of fraying.
+The rope should have no knots, sun damage, nor any signs of fraying.
 Check for rope entanglements.
-It should be free from the propeller below, any object nearby, and on the body of the riders.
+It should be free from the propeller below, any object nearby, and on the body of the rider.
 Although this might be an obvious step, some injuries may occur because people fail to check the rope’s connections and knots.

 Step 3: Follow the Instructions on the Boat Manual

 The boat has its manual.
 The driver should know how to operate the boat, make turns, and break.
 The driver has control of the entire watersport activity.
-The emergency buttons and other control options need to be functioning well before getting on the boat.
-The map should be at hand, and at this point, you can install the rearview mirror at the best angle and location of the boat.
+The emergency buttons and other control options must function well before getting on the boat.
+The map should be at hand; at this point, you can install the rearview mirror at the best angle and location of the boat.

 Step 4: Wear the Life Jacket and Helmet

 Let the riders, the spotter, and the driver wear the life jacket appropriately.
 Even though you know how to swim, it is precautionary to have a life jacket to avoid drowning.
-Let the riders wear the helmet at this point.
+Let the riders wear helmets at this point.
 There are also safety rules and regulations, depending on the state and water park where you go.
-If not all, most will recommend everyone to wear the protective life jacket before every tubing activity.
+If not all, most will recommend everyone to wear a protective life jacket before every tubing activity.

 Step 5: Make sure the riders are ready.